paugui/paugui.github.io/projects/SQL/mainSQL.md

 </sub><br>

 ## Information
-SQL (Structured Query Language) is a standardized programming language that's used to manage relational databases and perform various operations on the data in them.
+SQL is a standardized programming language that's used to manage relational databases and perform various operations on the data in them.

 ## Basic elements